To Our Valued Guests,

 Self-Serve & Guest Pantry

-The daily afternoon baked item will be individually boxed and made available to guests.
+The daily afternoon baked item will continue to be individually boxed and made available to guests.

 GUEST ROOMS & HOUSEKEEPING SERVICE